The Art Of Intimacy

 A sudden thought or image rises within you.
 It can come as a small nagging feeling or as a wave of emotion that threatens to overwhelm and drown you in the grief of a memory.
-Either way it's clear; here comes his/her ghost again.
+Either way it's clear; here comes his or her ghost again.

-All loss, especially the absence of someone with whom we were intimate, results in sadness, anger, denial, fear, depression and guilt.
-These feelings are normal.
-However, how we respond to them will make the difference in how well we recover and move on to a new and healthy life.
+All loss, especially the absence of someone with whom you were intimate--results in sadness, anger, denial, fear, depression and guilt.
+These feelings are normal, but how you respond to them will make the difference in how well we recover and move on to a new and healthy life.

 In order to work through the grief and finally lay those ghosts to rest, you may need some help with the important do's and don'ts of grieving.
 The following is a basic primer to get you started.

 Denial can provide a very short-term way to cope with loss, but will compound the bottling up of destructive feelings that need to find a healthy outlet for expression.